rachelsfba/CavTutor/README.md

 Description of Docker Containers
 ===
-There are currently 4 docker containers created by running `docker-compose up` on our project, in addition to the pre-requisite MariaDB docker instance named `mysql`; these are
+There are currently 7 docker containers created by running `docker-compose up` on our project, in addition to the pre-requisite MariaDB docker instance named `mysql`; these are

 0. `mysql` -- the low-level docker image container for our MariaDB database
 1. `api` -- our secondary-level services API that talks to our database directly (port `8003`)
-1. `api_static` -- serves static files for API admin page and REST web API (port `8002`)
+2. `api_static` -- serves static files for API admin page and REST web API (port `8002`)
-2. `ux` -- an abstract tertiary-level user experience layer that communicates between our client-facing µ-services (`www`, `ios`, `android`, etc.) (port `8001`)
+3. `ux` -- an abstract tertiary-level user experience layer that communicates between our client-facing µ-services (`www`, `ios`, `android`, etc.) (port `8001`)
+4. `elasticsearch` -- search indexer implemented through ElasticSearch
+5. `kafka` -- uses Kafka queueing as packaged by Spotify to manage listing requests
+6. `search_controller` -- interfaces between `kafka` and `elasticsearch` containers to index any new records
-3. `www` -- a client-facing docker image that serves HTML-based content for human consumption; aimed at desktop web browsers (port `8000`)
+7. `www` -- a client-facing docker image that serves HTML-based content for human consumption; aimed at desktop web browsers (port `8000`)

 User Stories